 SNAP's Houston Mobile Clinic was the first free spaying and neutering clinic on wheels developed in the U.S. The SNAP flagship mobile clinic delivers high-quality spay and neuter services for animals in low-income neighborhoods where cost, transportation and the lack of veterinary services are obstacles to obtaining animal healthcare.

 NOTE: The SNAP Houston Mobile Clinic is funded by the city of Houston and Harris County.
 Harris County residents receive priority on mobile clinic days funded by Harris County (includes all incorporated municipalities such as Houston and Pasadena).
 Houston residents receive priority on mobile clinic days funded by the City of Houston.
 If you are not a resident of Houston or Harris County, please contact your local animal control and city council members to encourage them to fund bringing SNAP to you.

-Thanks to funding from the Ft.
-Bend County Commissioners Court and the Henderson-Wessendorff Foundation, the Houston Mobile Clinic is now visiting sites in Ft.
+The Houston Mobile Clinic is now visiting sites in Ft.
 Bend County 1-2 times each month.
 The clinic will be stationed at different locations in the community.
-You can find out where it will be by checking the Ft.
-Bend County schedule.

 SNAP believes that all animals should receive the highest quality veterinary care possible, regardless of whether the services rendered are for free or at reduced-cost.
 All SNAP facilities use state of the art instruments and equipment.
 All spay/neuter surgeries are performed by qualified doctors of veterinary medicine, and all animals entrusted to SNAP are attended to before and after surgery by trained veterinary technicians.